OathPros/COMP3/source/guidelines/writing-style.rst

 Writing Style
 =============

 Text plays an important role in user interfaces.
-Take the time to ensure that any text you use is clearly written, easy to understand and looks good.
+Take the time to ensure that any text you use is clearly written, easy to understand, and looks good.

 Guidelines
 ----------